I want to develop new technologies that will be used to save lives.

 “The speed of change in AI is overwhelming and fascinating.
 I was watching an episode of ‘House’ with Hugh Laurie playing a medical genius and just thought ‘why can’t a computer do what he is doing?’”

-During his research project Luke has learnt what working habits work best for him and he structures his days accordingly.
+During his research project Luke has learned what working habits work best for him and he structures his days accordingly.
 On the leadership side he was rated highly on a presentation he gave which has increased his confidence in public speaking:

 “I was always a shy child and that’s how I still see myself but this programme has taught me that others don’t necessarily view me in this way and that has given me much more confidence in my abilities.”